-Furry friends hold a special place in our hearts and pet insurance typically covers them for accidental injuries and emergencies.
-Like any insurance policy, it’s crucial to check your new policy for exclusions before signing up.
+Furry friends hold a special place in our hearts, so it’s important to have pet insurance to cover them for accidental injuries, emergencies, or if they get sick.
+Like any insurance policy, checking your new policy for exclusions before signing up is crucial.

 Pet insurance exclusions to watch out for

-- Abuse.
-Insurers will not pay out claims if there’s evidence of a malicious act or negligence.
+- Failure to take due care or abuse.
+Insurers will not pay out claims if your pet is injured or gets sick because of an evident malicious act or negligence.

 - Ambulance costs.
 Some vets offer callouts for sick animals.
 Depending on your level of cover, transportation may not be included.